EmployeeIssues.comU.S. Employee Rights in Plain English

 About the Disaster Unemployment Assistance Program

-Disaster Unemployment Assistance (DUA) is a special program that provides unemployment benefits to eligible workers and self-employed individuals who become unemployed or can't work, as a direct result of major disasters.
+Disaster Unemployment Assistance (DUA) is a special program that provides unemployment benefits to eligible workers and self-employed individuals who've become unemployed or can't work as a direct result of a major natural disaster.
+Qualifying disasters include severe rain, snow and ice storms, tornadoes, hurricanes, floods, straight-line winds, mudslides, wildfires, earthquakes, and tsunamis (tidal waves).

-The DUA Program becomes active when the President of the United States officially declares one or more major disaster areas in a state (or territory or possession).
-The state may then request DUA funds from the Federal government, if needed.
+The DUA Program becomes active, if warranted, after the President of the United States officially declares one or more major disaster areas in a state (or U.S. territory or possession).
+The damaged state may then request DUA funds from the Federal government.

 The Disaster Unemployment Assistance Program is administered by state unemployment offices as agents of the Federal government.
 The Federal Emergency Management Agency (FEMA) pays the funds to declared disaster states in partnership with the U.S. Department of Labor (DOL).